Microwave radiometer: History

 First developments of microwave radiometer were dedicated to the measurement of radiation of extraterrestrial origin in the 1930s and 1940s.
 The most common form of microwave radiometer was introduced by Robert Dicke in 1946 in the Radiation Laboratory of Massachusetts Institute of Technology to better determine the temperature of the microwave background radiation.
 This first radiometer worked at a wavelength 1.25 cm and was operated at the Massachusetts Institute of Technology.
 Dicke also first discovered weak atmospheric microwave absorption using three different radiometers (at wavelengths of 1.0, 1.25 and 1.5 cm).

 Soon after satellites were first used for observing the atmosphere, microwave radiometers became part of their instrumentation.
-In 1962 the Mariner-2 mission was launched by NASA in to investigate the surface of Venus including a radiometer for water vapor and temperature observations.
+In 1962 the Mariner-2 mission was launched by NASA to investigate the surface of Venus including a radiometer for water vapor and temperature observations.
 In following years a wide variety of microwave radiometers were tested on satellites.
 The launch of the Scanning Multichannel Microwave Radiometer in 1978 became an important milestone in the history of radiometry.
 It was the first time a conically scanning radiometer was used in space; it was launched into space on board the NASA Nimbus satellite.
 The launch of this mission gave the opportunity to image the Earth at a constant angle of incidence that is important as surface emissivity is angle dependent.
 In the beginning of 1980, new multi-frequency, dual-polarization radiometric instruments were developed.
 Two spacecraft were launched which carried instruments of this type: Nimbus-7 and Seasat.
 The Nimbus-7 mission results allowed to globally monitor the state of ocean surface as well as surface covered by snow and glaciers.
 Today, microwave instruments like the Advanced Microwave Sounding Unit (AMSU) and the Special Sensor Microwave Imager / Sounder (SSMIS) are widely used on different satellites.

 Ground-based radiometers for the determination of temperature profiles were first explored in the 1960s and have since improved in terms of reduced noise and the ability to run unattended 24/7 within worldwide observational networks.
 Review articles, and a detailed online handbook are available.